epam/miew/tools/templates/getting-started-for-dummies.md

 [Python][], [Ruby][], and [Perl][].
 JavaScript programs can now be executed not only in browsers but also in command line through an interpreter/compiler.

-Why do we use command line?
+Why do we use JavaScript in command line?
 The reason is that there are certain tasks involved in project development and preparation for publication that can be automated.
 This automation can either be integrated into the development environment (IDE) or implemented independently using a scripting language.
 [Windows Batch Files][]